ascholze/record-collection/pages/about.md

 ## About the Collection

 This digital collection features photos of vinyl records owned by Anastasia Scholze.
 The purpose of showcasing this collection is to showcase physical musical holdings, and to have a way for the owner to track and keep the collection.
-This colection includes:
+This collection includes:

 - a CSV of collection metadata
 - JPG images